CalsRanna/Validator/readme.md

 ## Configuration

-You can publish the config using this command:
+You have to publish the config using this command:

 ```Bash
 php artisan vendor:publish --provider="Cals\Validator\ValidatorServiceProvider"